eyln58/Fabric_Lab_2_analyz_spark/README.md

-# Microsoft Fabric - Analyze Data with Apache Spark (Lab 2)
+# Microsoft Fabric - Analyze Data with Apache Spark

 In this lab, I explored how to use Apache Spark in Microsoft Fabric to read, transform, analyze, and visualize structured data.
 I worked with CSV files stored in a Lakehouse, used PySpark to manipulate data, and generated insights using both SQL queries and Python visualizations.